simecki123/finalPR_razvojWebAplikacija_backend/README.md

 ## Conclusion

 You have successfully set up and started the application on your local machine.
-Now you can start and explore all of it's features.
+Now you can explore and use the features of the application.